cloudflare/cloudflare-docs/content/kv/learning/kv-performance-optimizations.md

 * You do not have [permission](https://blog.cloudflare.com/mitigating-spectre-and-other-security-threats-the-cloudflare-workers-security-model/#step1disallowtimersandmultithreading) within the Runtime to get accurate timing measurements.
 That means you have to know to time externally to the system.
 At the same time, external timings are subject to sources of error that are out of scope for Workers KV performance.
 * A low traffic Worker is more subject to cold starts, even though cold starts do not exist once production traffic is flowing.
 * Within "MCP"s, we have multiple virtual data centers within a single PoP.
 Which virtual data center you hit is random.
 Such data centers have disjoint caches and require even more traffic to keep the cache warm regardless of which virtual data center you randomly get routed to.
-* [wrk](https://github.com/wg/wrk) can generate thousands of requests per second. which should probably be enough to representative and overcome such issues, but it requires careful tuning of parameters to achieve max throughput and you have little to no visibility into Cloudflare's internal network to know if you succeeded.
+* [wrk](https://github.com/wg/wrk) can generate thousands of requests per second.
+Generating thousands of requests per second should be enough to overcome such issues.
+However, it requires careful tuning of parameters to achieve max throughput, and you have little to no visibility into Cloudflare's internal network to know if you succeeded.
 * Synthetic tests are hand-written and often fail to reproduce real-world access patterns for keys (if you have multiple keys).
 If you have a recording you can play through of the access patterns, that might work well.
 A representative recording is difficult to capture in practice because of the global nature of Cloudflare Workers.